rutu-sh/otel-k8s-experiments/experiments/single-app-single-collector/docs/README.md

 This is used to deploy the application.
 It uses the `rutush10/otel-autoinstrumentation-fastapi-simple-app` image which defines a simple FastAPI application listening on port 8000.
 The application is auto-instrumented using the OpenTelemetry Python SDK, and emits traces, logs, and metrics.
 Based on the environment variables provided, it can export telemetry data to the console or to the collector.

 The deployment uses the selector `app: single-app-single-collector` to manage the replica set and pods.
-The replica set is configured to have only one replica.
+The replica set is configured to have only one replica of pods matching lables specified in `matchLabels`.

 ```yaml
   replicas: 1